fstrozzi/Fastool/README.md

 A simple and quick tool to read huge FastQ and FastA files and manipulate them.

-Use the KSeq library (from Heng Li) to access the FastQ/A files.
+It makes use of the KSeq library (from Heng Li) to access the FastQ/A files.

 Installation
 ------------